RandyGaul/cute_framework/docs/app/cf_appoptionflagbits.md

 APP_OPTIONS_GFX_D3D12_BIT | Starts the application with a D3D12 backend.
 APP_OPTIONS_GFX_METAL_BIT | Starts the application with a Metal backend.
 APP_OPTIONS_GFX_VULKAN_BIT | Starts the application with a Vulkan backend.
+APP_OPTIONS_GFX_DEBUG_BIT | Starts the application with a debug mode graphics context.

 ## Code Example